Contact Carter Yorkies

 breeding with, losing the whole litter, and losing all your dogs.
 They should be put

 to sleep if they have this disease, as it is even contagious to humans.
-Second is

-this for months prior to her season.
-I choose the pedigrees and qualities of dogs I
+researching this for months prior to her season.
+I choose the pedigrees and

-know, and hope they will compliment each other.
-For example, if I were breeding a
+qualities of dogs I know, and hope they will compliment each other.
+For example, if

-bitch with a slightly wiry coat rather than a silky one, I would choose a male with a
+I were breeding a bitch with a slightly wiry coat rather than a silky one, I would

-very silky coat to breed her with.
-Once you've decided on which stud you're going
+choose a male with a very silky coat to breed her with.
+Once you've decided on

-to use, then you have to plan your schedule, pay a stud fee, and figure out when
+which stud you're going to use, then you have to plan your schedule, pay a stud fee,

-puppies are due.
-If you work, you'll need to take your vacation for that week.
-Being
+and figure out when puppies are due.
+If you work, you'll need to take your vacation

-at home all the time is best.
-I never leave my moms alone to have their puppies.
+for that week.
+Being at home all the time is best.
+I never leave my moms alone to

+have their puppies.
 Every puppy is precious to me.

 Breeding your dog is costly, and you will probably have more expenses than